What foods may help with sleep, and which don’t? Dr A Bolin takes a look.

 And as we know, there is a variety of things that can affect your sleep cycle, or ‘circadian rhythm’, including travelling to a different time zone, lighting levels, shift work, your nutritional health and what you eat and drink before bed.
 The next question is, what can you do to make sure you do get enough sleep?

 The facts: skin health, sleep and melatonin

-Have you heard of melatonin?
+No doubt you’ve heard of melatonin.
 It is a hormone naturally produced in your body by the pineal gland.
 It does not make you sleep but research has shown that it has a calming effect that encourages your body to sleep, according to Johns Hopkins sleep expert Luis F. Buenaver, Ph.D., C.B.S.M.).

 It is popular for people who travel a lot and want to get over jet lag, and in the US it is taken by 1.3 million people as a supplement.
 In the UK, however it is only recommended for those who have a diagnosed sleep disorder.
 It is not recommended for everyone as it can have side effects for people with epilepsy or those who are on certain blood thinners, like warfarin.